Ryukyuan languages

 The Ryukyuan languages (琉球語派, Ryūkyū-goha), also Lewchewan or Luchuan (/lu:'tSu:@n/), are the indigenous languages of the Ryukyu Islands, the southernmost part of the Japanese archipelago.
 Along with the Japanese language and the Hachijō language, they make up the Japonic language family.

-Although Japanese is spoken in the Ryukyu Islands, the Ryukyu and Japanese languages are not mutually intelligible.
+Just as among Japanese dialects, which can have low mutual intelligibility, the Ryukyuan and mainland Japanese languages are not mutually intelligible.
 It is not known how many speakers of these languages remain, but language shift toward the use of Standard Japanese and dialects like Okinawan Japanese has resulted in these languages becoming endangered; UNESCO labels four of the languages "definitely endangered" and two others "severely endangered".

 Overview

 Phonologically, the Ryukyuan languages have some cross-linguistically unusual features.
 Southern Ryukyuan languages have a number of syllabic consonants, including unvoiced syllabic fricatives (e.g. Ōgami Miyako /kss/ [ksː] 'breast').
 Glottalized consonants are common (e.g. Yuwan Amami /ʔma/ [ˀma] "horse").
-Some Ryukyuan languages have phonemic central vowels, e.g. Yuwan Amami /kɨɨ/ "tree".
+Some Ryukyuan languages have a central close vowel rather than the more common front and back close vowels [i] and [u], e.g. Yuwan Amami /kɨɨ/ "tree".
 Ikema Miyako has a voiceless nasal phoneme /n̥/.
 Many Ryukyuan languages, like Standard Japanese and most Japanese dialects, have contrastive pitch accent.

-Ryukyuan languages are generally SOV, dependent-marking, modifier-head, nominative-accusative languages, like Japanese.
+Ryukyuan languages are generally subject–object–verb (SOV) order, dependent-marking, modifier-head, nominative-accusative languages, like Japanese.
 Adjectives are generally bound morphemes, occurring either with noun compounding or using verbalization.
 Many Ryukyuan languages mark both nominatives and genitives with the same marker.
 This marker has the unusual feature of changing form depending on an animacy hierarchy.
 The Ryukyuan languages have topic and focus markers, which may take different forms depending on the sentential context.
 Ryukyuan also preserves a special verbal inflection for clauses with focus markers—this unusual feature was also found in Old Japanese, but lost in Modern Japanese.